ahmadhassanch/editable_table/html/readme.txt

+- I think code is too complex.
+  Going to re-write the code in more straight forward manner.

 - write the Json which can be used directly
 - if the next column has more than one colspan, there is error
 - font size support